Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+## R1D15
+I've had a bit of a hiatus on my daily scheduling as I was away for the weekend.
+Started back today almost at square one as I joined Treehouse and started on their Ruby track.
+That means I'm back at basic level Ruby tutorials.
+I actually think it will do me a favour though to really cement my basic knowledge.
+I quite like the Treehouse style as well.
+I am a little worried that I will continue to hop around so much, continually starting new things, and never actually progress.
+Thats pretty much my problem with all my projects!

 ### R1D14
 Chapter 5 of TWGR sent me into a tail spin.
 I can't get my head around self.
 I tried some Ruby katas on Codewars and just can't get them to run, even at 8kyu.
 In desperation I headed to Learn Ruby the Hard Way.
 Ex 13 to Ex 17.
 Loads of example programs for opening and then reading and writing to files.